hexagontk/hexagon/http_server/README.md

 TODO Add example code

 # Package com.hexagonkt.http.server
-This package defines the classes used in the HTTP DSL.
+This package defines server interfaces for HTTP server adapters.

 # Package com.hexagonkt.http.server.callbacks
-TODO
+Utility callbacks that can be used on handlers.
+Reuse a callback in different handlers (after, filter, etc.).

 # Package com.hexagonkt.http.server.handlers
-TODO
+Contains the HTTP handlers implementation (on top of Core's general event handlers).
+It houses the HTTP handlers (AfterHandler, OnHandler, PathHandler and FilterHandler) and the HTTP predicate.

 # Package com.hexagonkt.http.server.model
-TODO
+Classes to model server HTTP messages (requests and responses).
+Built on top of the [http] module.

+[http]: /http